nirmalpatra06/nirmalpatra06/README.md

 ## Hi there! 👋

-I'm Nirmal Patra, a passionate developer from India, dedicated to crafting efficient and effective solutions through code.
+I'm Nirmal Patra, a passionate Frontend Developer from India, dedicated to crafting efficient and effective solutions through code.
 Let's build something amazing together!